Diane Warren: Career

 Warren's first hit was "Solitaire", which Laura Branigan took to No. 7 in the US pop charts in 1983.

 The original name for her publishing company, Realsongs, was "Warren Piece" because "War and Peace" was already taken.
 In 1998, Realsongs and its international partner, EMI Music Publishing, distributed A Passion For Music, a six-CD box set showcasing her music.
 EMI Music's London office assisted in distributing 1,200 copies of the box set primarily to the film and television industry for consideration in soundtracks and other commercial endeavors.
 It was not marketed to consumers.
 As of 2011, Warren's music has appeared in the soundtracks of over sixty films.
 She was awarded a star on the Hollywood Walk of Fame in 2001.

 The Diane Warren Foundation, in conjunction with the ASCAP Foundation and the VH1 Save the Music Foundation created a joint initiative, beginning in 2000, called Music in the Schools.
 The initiative provides sheet music, band arrangements, folios, and method books to each of the schools that are already recipients of musical instruments from the VH1 Save the Music Foundation.

-In 2004, Warren released a compilation album of love songs titled Diane Warren Presents Love Songs, which includes several of her hits.
+In 2004, Warren released a compilation album of love songs, Diane Warren Presents Love Songs, which includes several of her hits.